visgl/deck.gl/docs/upgrade-guide.md

 This particular change was caused by browsers dropping support for this feature ([Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=60124) and [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=634506)).

-Also `GL.LINE` mode rendering always had signficant limitations in terms of lack of support for mitering, unreliable support for anti-aliasing and platform dependent line width limits so this should represent an improvement in visual quality and consistency for these layers.
+Also `GL.LINE` mode rendering always had significant limitations in terms of lack of support for mitering, unreliable support for anti-aliasing and platform dependent line width limits so this should represent an improvement in visual quality and consistency for these layers.

 #### Removed prop: `Layer.dataIterator`